Our toolbox to discover the beauty of life

 Illumina Certified Service Provider

 Since 2009, Illumina Certified Service Provider.
 Our quality standards are ensured by a continuous commitment to follow Illumina certifications.
-Currently updating to Propel certification.

 The HiSeq 2500 System is a powerful and efficient ultra-high-throughput sequencing system that supports the broadest range of applications and study sizes.
 Unrivaled data quality using Illumina's proven SBS chemistry has made the HiSeq 2500 the instrument of choice for all major genome centers and leading institutions throughout the world.
 New HiSeq v4 reagents allow for more reads and more data in less time.

 A flexible platform with extremely fast turnaround.
 With a single lane-flowcell it produces up to 120Gb in some 30 hours.
 Sequencing setup accommodates 75bp and 150bp long reads, both in single-end and paired-ends mode.
 Our lab greatly relies on the NextSeq500 to empower workflow flexibility, especially for RNA-Seq applications and some genotyping experiments.

 The MiSeq desktop sequencer allows you to access more focused applications such as targeted gene sequencing, metagenomics, small genome sequencing, targeted gene expression, amplicon sequencing starting at 10 ng DNA, and HLA typing.
 New MiSeq reagents enable up to 15 Gb of output with 25 M sequencing reads and 2x300 bp read lengths.